ftrackhq/ftrack-perforce-location/doc/source/setup.rst

 Local folder
 ------------

-Create a workspace folder on local disk where to perforce will checkout file to.
+Create a workspace folder on your local disk as a location to save and store files

 For example::